scnerd/pypragma/docs/lift.rst

         import sys
         return sys.version_info

+.. note:: Any imported objects that aren't modules, such as functions, classes, or shared variables, aren't automatically imported since they are indistinguishable from being just another global variable.
+These must be included in the ``lift_globals`` argument list.

 Note that, just like global variables, global imports can't be checked for necessity and so are universally included.
 Which modules get imported can be filtered by passing a list to ``imports``::

     In [1]: import pragma